secure-compilation/secure-compilation.github.io/index.markdown

 # Open Positions {#positions}

-We are looking for excellent, highly motivated students and young researchers for
+We are looking for excellent students and young researchers for
 [Research Internship](#intern),
 [PhD Student](#phd),